rspec/rspec-dev/README.markdown

 Not everybody uses rubygems as their package management system.
 If this sounds odd to you, read http://gist.github.com/54177.

-In light of this fact, these repositories are "require 'rubygems'" free, so you'll need to do any of the following:
+In light of this fact, these repositories are "require 'rubygems'" free.
+The included Rakefiles use Bundler, which effectively manages all of this for you.

+If you're using any of these repos in isolation and without Bundler, however, you may need to do one of the following:

     export RUBYOPT=rubygems
     set RUBYOPT=rubygems